 There is no doubt that unequal societies are less successful in every measure that counts – educational achievement, social cohesion and economic stability.

-For me, Labour is the only party to support as it truly believes in reducing inequality, and I will campaign to ensure that this ambition is reflected in every policy pursued by our local Councils, Cheltenham and Gloucestershire.
+For me, Labour is the only party worth supporting because it is the one that truly believes in reducing inequality and I will campaign to ensure that this ambition is reflected in every policy pursued by our local councils, Cheltenham and Gloucestershire.

 Thomas Johnson – Labour Candidate for Springbank

-I am standing for Council as I because our community deserves a better choice than between business as usual or the threat of local spending cuts.
+I am standing because I believe our community deserves a better choice than between business as usual or the threat of local spending cuts.

-During my work as an auditor, I worked to ensure that local Councils’ spending was reported accurately and fairly, so each Council could be held to account by the communities they represent.
+In my time as an auditor, I worked to ensure that local councils’ spending was reported accurately and fairly so they could be held to account by the communities they represent.